Classical algorithms for measurement-adaptive Gaussian circuits: Classical algorithms

 \textit{Sampling.---} Since this family includes, as a subset, the Gaussian circuits considered in the previous section, simulating the sampling problem with either general non-Gaussian input states or general non-Gaussian measurements is classically hard.
 On the other hand, if both the input states and final measurements are Gaussian, then the entire process remains Gaussian, and simulating such circuits is efficiently possible on a classical computer.

 \textit{Quantum mean-value problem.---} Let us consider the quantum mean-value problem in this circuit configuration with a general product input $|\psi\rangle$.
-We now show that the computational complexity for solving this problem is at most polynomial in the system size if the number of measurements for feedforward operations is $L=O(1)$: \begin{theorem}[Quantum mean-value problem in Gaussian circuit augmented by Gaussian measurement and Gaussian feedforward] Consider an arbitrary product input and a Gaussian circuit, augmented by Gaussian measurements and Gaussian feedforward, which outputs an $M$-mode quantum state.
+Thus, we now consider the quantum mean-value problem in this setup with the following configuration: \begin{itemize} \item Input state: product state; \item Quantum circuit: Gaussian unitary circuit with $L$ adaptive Gaussian measurements; \item Observable: product observable. \end{itemize} We now show that the computational complexity for solving this problem is at most polynomial in the system size if the number of measurements for feedforward operations is $L=O(1)$: \begin{theorem}[Quantum mean-value problem in Gaussian circuit augmented by Gaussian measurement and Gaussian feedforward] Consider an arbitrary product input and a Gaussian circuit, augmented by Gaussian measurements and Gaussian feedforward, which outputs an $M$-mode quantum state, and assume that the input state has a fixed maximum photon number.
 If the number of Gaussian measurements for feedforward is at most constant, i.e., $L=O(1)$, the expectation value of an $M$-mode product observable $\hat{O}\equiv \hat{O}_A\otimes \hat{\mathbb{1}}_B$ can be approximated within additive error $\epsilon$ with probability $1-\delta$ in running time,

 where $\hat{\rho}_{\bm{\beta}}$ is the reduced density matrix on the system $A$ when the Gaussian measurement outcome is $\bm{\beta}$ and $\mathbb{E}_{\bm{\beta}}[\Tr(\hat{\rho}_{\bm{\beta}}^2)]$ is the average purity. \end{theorem}